 If cost of attendance exceeds a student's federal aid eligibility, students can seek an alternative education loan.

 You must be enrolled in and attending courses by census date (the course add/drop deadline) of the semester.
 Financial aid eligibility is determined by your enrollment status and course attendance on that date.
 All courses must be completed within the semester of enrollment to maintain eligibility.

 Combined enrollment (print-based and online course delivery methods) is calculated as follows:

 |Regular* or Online Semester-based Credits||Print-based or Online Open Enrollment Credits||Adjusted Credits||Enrollment Level|

 If all eligibility requirements are met and students are registered for the semester's courses* prior to census date, financial aid is disbursed to student accounts at the beginning of the semester.
-Any funds beyond your account balance are refunded through the Easy Refund Card program.
+Any funds beyond your account balance are refunded through Higher One's refund program.

 *If all your courses for the semester are print-based or online open enrollment courses and are eligible for federal student aid, 50% of all course requirements must be complete before federal aid can be disbursed.
 Your course professor can notify your academic advisor and the Financial Aid Office when you have completed 50% of your course requirements.